Grieving families mourn overnight at Thai temples after nursery massacre

 “There are no other words to describe this feeling,” he added.
 “I want to give you all moral support to be strong, so that the souls of those children can have a sense of relief that their families will remain strong and be able to move forward.”

-Prime minister Prayuth Chan-ocha said he was concerned about trauma in the community after the tragedy and “asked everyone to support each other and get through this brutal loss together”, his spokesperson said.
+Prime minister Prayuth Chan-ocha said he was concerned about trauma in the community after the tragedy and “asked everyone to support each other and get through this brutal loss together,” his spokesperson said.

 At the Wat Rat Samakee temple, preparations were being made for funerals, with hundreds of villagers dressed in black, sitting on carpets with hands clasped before the caskets.